jckuester/awsweeper/README.md

 AWSweeper is able to clean out [over 200 resource types](#supported-resources) in your AWS account.
-Resources to be deleted can be filtered by their type, ID, tags, or creation date using [regular expressions](https://golang.org/pkg/regexp/syntax/) declared in a YAML file (see [filter.yml](example/filter.yml) as an example).
+Resources to be deleted can be filtered by their type, ID, tags, or creation date using [regular expressions](https://golang.org/pkg/regexp/syntax/) declared in a YAML file (see [filter.yml](filter.yml) as an example).

 To keep up supporting the continuously growing number of new resources, AWSweeper is standing upon the shoulders of delete routines provided by the [Terraform AWS provider](https://github.com/terraform-providers/terraform-provider-aws).
 List operations are borrowed from the [awsls](https://github.com/jckuester/awsls) open-source project and are code-generated based on the [model of the AWS API](https://github.com/aws/aws-sdk-go-v2/tree/master/models/apis).

-Not being fully there yet, but the goal is to support every AWS resource that is covered by Terraform (currently over 500) without adding and maintaining much code here.
+Not being fully there yet, but the goal is to support every AWS resource that is covered by Terraform (currently over 500) without adding or maintaining much code here.

 If you run into issues deleting resources, please open an issue or ping me on [Twitter](https://twitter.com/jckuester).